Ranking Manchester United seasons since Fergie left from worst to best

 Yes, finishing second is far more impressive than sixth.
 But in the context of where the club was before Mourinho took charge, this really felt like a huge season.
 Manchester United were on their way back.

-The self-appointed ‘Special One’ replaced Louis van Gaal in the hotseat at Old Trafford and made an immediate impact in adding three trophies to the long list of club honours.
+The self-appointed ‘Special One’ replaced Louis van Gaal in the hot seat at Old Trafford and made an immediate impact by adding three trophies to the long list of club honours.

-Other positives included the capture of Zlatan Ibrahimović who netted 28 goals, the progress of Marcus Rashford in just his second professional season and the return of Paul Pogba.
+Other positives included the capture of Zlatan Ibrahimovic, who netted 28 goals in all competitions, and the return of Paul Pogba.